-- This Southern corn pudding is always a welcome dish at our house on holidays, family gatherings or even Sunday night supper.
+- This Southern corn pudding is always a welcome dish at our house on holidays, family gatherings, or even Sunday night supper.
+It is excellent with Thanksgiving Day turkey,

-- Now days every cent counts and this side dish is easy on the budget with ingredients that are easily found in even discount and dollar stores.
+- Nowadays, every cent counts, and this side dish is easy on the budget, with ingredients found even at discount and dollar stores.

-- You can substitute frozen or fresh corn for the canned corn.
-However the creamed corn really must be canned to make this work.
+- Corn: You can substitute frozen or fresh sweet corn kernels for the canned corn.
+However, the creamed corn really must be canned to make this work.

 - Warm the eggs and cream up to room temperature.